-To combat and lower LDL cholesterol, we can make simple but significant improvements to our diet, including the below.
+To combat and lower LDL cholesterol, there are some simple but significant improvements you can make to your diet, including the below.

 1. Eat a nutritious bowl of oats for breakfast

 Oats are a great source of beta-glucan, a soluble dietary fibre.
-Beta-glucan has been shown to have cholesterol lowering properties as it binds to cholesterol, helping our body to eliminate it.
-Some studies have reported that eating 3g of beta-glucan per day can lower cholesterol levels by 5–10%, and consistently consuming oats can reduce total and LDL cholesterol by 5–7%.1, 2 Other than easily including oats in your breakfast repertoire, other sources of beta-glucan include:
+Beta-glucan has been shown to have cholesterol lowering properties as it binds to cholesterol, helping the body to eliminate it.
+Some studies have reported that eating 3g of beta-glucan per day can lower cholesterol levels by 5–10 per cent, and consistently consuming oats can reduce total and LDL cholesterol by 5–7 per cent.1, 2 Other than easily including oats in your breakfast repertoire, other sources of beta-glucan include:

 - Mushrooms (reishi and shiitake)